nodebox/nodebox-opengl/README.txt

 NodeBox for OpenGL
 ==================

-NodeBox for OpenGL is a Python module for creating 2D interactive visuals using OpenGL.
+NodeBox for OpenGL (NOGL) is a Python module for creating 2D interactive visuals using OpenGL.
 It is based on the command set of the classic NodeBox for Mac OS X (http://nodebox.net).
 It has support for Bezier paths, text, image filters (blur, bloom, ...), offscreen rendering, animation & motion tweening, and simple 2D physics.
 Its purpose is to implement a small game engine for "City In A Bottle" (http://cityinabottle.org).

 VERSION
 =======